mendix/docs/content/community/tools/the-mendix-forum.md

 3. Click **Ask your question**.

-#### 2.3.1 Accepting an Answer
+#### 2.3.1 Accepting an Answer on a Question You Have Asked

-Once a question you have asked receives several answers (for more details on answering questions, see [2.2.2 Answers](#Answers)), you can accept an answer by clicking this button:
+Once a question you have asked receives several answers (for more details, see [2.3 Asking a Question](#AskingYourQuestion) and [2.2.3 Answering a Question](#Answers)), you can accept an answer by clicking this button:

 ![](attachments/the-mendix-forum/questions_accept_answer_button.png)